JCWasmx86/Conquer/README.md

 *Conquer* first was a project for school.
 Because I already planned writing a separate frontend, I decoupled the logic/the game engine (In the subdirectory Conquer) from the GUI (Originally written with greenfoot), as greenfoot had a lot of limitations and a lot of ugly and spooky code (Like reflection) was required to remove these restrictions.
-Another reason were the missing capabilites for managing a huge project (E.g. no package support, the IDE was lacking a lot of features, ...)
+Another reason were the missing capabilities for managing a huge project (E.g. no package support, the IDE was lacking a lot of features, ...)

 After I gave my project to the teacher, I started to remove some little greenfoot-specific code in the game-engine and